jido/Quantity/README.md

 n
   = number of _chunks_ (44 bits)

 A _chunk_ consists of eight groups of three digits for a total of **24 digits**.
-Each chunk occupies _80 bits = 10 bytes_.
+Each chunk occupies _80 bits = 10 bytes_ in memory.

 The chunks follow immediately the header.
-The number of bytes occupied by the quantity is rounded up to the nearest multiple of four, which means that two bytes are wasted when _n_ is even.
+The number of bytes occupied by the quantity is rounded up to the nearest multiple of four, which means that two bytes padding are added when _n_ is even.

 ## Extensions